DennisKontic/cybersecurity-lab-portfolio/projects/btlo_deep_blue_investigation.md

 ## Overview

 This project documents my investigation of the Deep Blue lab from Blue Team Labs Online.
-The scenario involved a compromised Windows workstation where evidence suggested an attack against internet exposed RDP, followed by Meterpreter activity and attacker actions on the host.
+The scenario involved a compromised Windows workstation where evidence suggested an attack against internet facing RDP, followed by Meterpreter activity and attacker actions on the host.

 The investigation focused on analyzing recovered Windows event logs to confirm malicious activity, identify the affected user, find evidence of Meterpreter behavior, review suspicious service creation, and identify persistence through local account creation.

-This lab helped strengthen my Windows event log analysis, DeepBlueCLI usage, process creation review, and incident timeline reconstruction skills.

 ## Scenario Summary